 All staff report any accident (or near misses) involving themselves, visitors, or volunteer helpers by recording the details on the Incident Report form HS2.
-Pupil accidents, depending on the severity are either reported in the First Aid book or Incident Report form HS2.
+Pupil accidents, depending on the severity are either reported on the SLG (Medical Room page) and if appropriate on an Incident Report form HS2.
 If the incident involves intentional violence/harassment or verbal/written abuse, it will be reported using the HS3 Violence & Aggression Incident Report Form.